Skip to content

 image

-In the 【Monitors】 interface, click on the newly created monitor and then click 【Alert Configuration】.
+On the 【Monitors】interface, click on the monitor created earlier, then click 【Alert Configuration】.

 image

-Select the email group created in step 1 as the alert notification target, choose the alert silence duration, and click 【Confirm】.
+Select the email group created in step one as the alert notification target, choose the alert mute time, and click 【Confirm】.

 image

-When the application generates error logs, you will receive a notification email.
+When the application triggers error logs, a notification email will be received.

 image